vaibhavsagar/resume/resume.md

 dabbled in Haskell and Scala and am familiar with functional programming concepts.

-I am comfortable with the Eclipse, WebStorm, and Xcode IDEs and the Vim text editor.
+I have used the Eclipse, WebStorm, and Xcode IDEs, and Vim is my text editor of choice.
 I am most familiar with Git for version control.
 For project management, testing and code review, I have used the Atlassian suite of products (Bamboo, Confluence, JIRA, and Stash) as well as Jenkins, Gerrit and Redmine.